BlocCrew/MIFU/README.md

-Mod-Installer-From-URL-v5
+Mod-Installer-From-URL-v7
 =========================

-Version 5 of the Mod Installer From URL
+Version 7 of the Mod Installer From URL

+a.k.a.
+"MIFU"